Egbert-Azure/egbert-azure.Github.io/_posts/2024-01-22-Memories-learning from the past.md

 | 7    | 0-1    | USA-ch 1966/67 Rosenwald Trophy, New York (5) | 12/17/1966 |
 | 8    | 1-0    | Vinkovci, Vinkovci (11)                | 09/20/1968 |

+Now what can we learn from Fischer too?

+I think Bobby Fischer’s golden chess rule is valid:
+>If you see an opponent’s piece in your half of the board, you need to neutralize it.

+If an opponent’s piece is in your half of the board, it could potentially pose a threat to your defense.
+Therefore, Fischer’s advice is to neutralize it, either by capturing the piece, if it’s safe to do so, or by otherwise mitigating its influence.
+This strategy can help maintain control of the game and keep your king safe.
 # More history?
 A new Database in 2024

 In my blog [Leveraging Chessbase with Mega Database and UltraCorr23 for Correspondence Chess Excellence](https://chess.myvortexcloud.com/reference-databases/) I introduced the UltraCorr Database 2023.